Trip Details

 Accommodations

 AbsolutePanda firmly believes travel is an art.
 To ensure every trip with us is a great travel art for our clients, the AbsolutePanda team does all we can to consider every possible detail.
 The choice of hotels is an essential part of making a great trip.
 After many years of running a travel business, we have built up our network of cooperative hotels at different levels.
 We understand people are different in the choice of hotels when they travel.
 If you want to use some specific hotels, please feel free to let us know, we are delighted to book it for you at a competitive price to make the hotel choice better meet your taste, budget, and travel style.
 We can either reserve a hotel with competitive price for you or simply include the hotel in your trip cost if possible.
-You are welcome to contact us and tell us your requests, we will do our best to create the best travel itinerary for your private use.
+You are welcome

-If you need help with hotel booking in other big cities of China at different styles and luxury levels (International-bra
+If you need help with hotel booking in other big cities of China at different styles and luxury levels (International-bra)

 FAQs